milesj/emojibase/README.md

 ### Filesizes

-The filesizes for all datasets and regex patterns can be found below, in ascending order.
+The filesizes of all datasets and regex patterns can be found below, in ascending order.

 | File | Filesize | Gzipped |
 | --- | --- | --- |